tikv/website/content/docs/5.1/deploy/configure/topology.md

 - If one data zone goes down, the TiKV cluster will still be highly available.
 - If the data zone cannot recover within a period of time, PD will remove the replica from this data zone.

-PD optimizes the failure tolerance base on the topology labels.
-The number of machines must be no less than the `max-replicas`.